I hate, detest, despise and loathe SATs. Strong words I know.

 #7 We are setting up our special children to fail

 And so I come to my biggest and most hateful part of SATs.
 Our special children.
-A child with a learning difficulty will be hugely disadvantaged by SATs.
+A child with a neurological difference or learning difficulty will be hugely disadvantaged by SATs.
 Yes you may argue that she or he will always be faced with exams and if they want to get to university they need exams.

 Well my answer is.. nonsense.
 University is not for everyone and anyway there are alternative routes to university which are non exam based.
 We need skilled workers in other fields that do not require exams.